Let’s imagine for a moment that you went a little bit crazy for an experiment this Easter and somehow managed to dye over 24 hard-boiled eggs…

-My friends, you make the Raney family favourite Cheesy Eggs on Toast.
+My friends, you make the Raney family favourite, Cheesy Egg on Toast.
 So simple, yet so delicious.
-It starts with a creamy, from-scratch cheese sauce, plenty of hard boiled eggs, and is topped on a slice of your favourite toast.
+It starts with a creamy, from-scratch cheese sauce and plenty of hard-boiled eggs and is topped on a slice of your favourite toast.

 Let’s Make Cheesy Eggs!

-To figure out how many eggs to use, add up the number of eggs everyone would normally eat for breakfast, plus another one or two.
-For example, when the Raney’s get together, 3 of us normally eat 2 eggs, 1 normally eats 3, and another small-person-who-shall-not-be-named won’t touch this recipe with a 10 foot pole.
+To figure out how many eggs to use, add up the number of eggs everyone normally eats for breakfast plus another one or two.
+For example, when the Raney’s get together, 3 of us normally eat 2 eggs, 1 of us normally eats 3, and another small-person-who-shall-not-be-named won’t touch this recipe with a 10-foot pole.
 Therefore, I would peel 10 or 11 eggs for this recipe.

 The cheese sauce is our family’s go-to comfort food.
 We usually have it on macaroni, but I’ve also used it with spaghetti sauce with much success.
 It starts with a roux of flour and butter cooked until golden brown, 4 cups or so of milk, and lots of grated cheddar cheese.
 You can get fancy and add different cheeses or stick to the basics.
 I recommend using old cheddar for better flavour.

 - 10 hardboiled eggs

 - 2 heaping tbsp flour

 - 1/3 cup butter

 - 4 cups milk

 - 2 cups shredded cheddar cheese